 I have lots of people ask me if they should close old credit cards.
 But keeping them open actually helps improve both your credit utilization and your average age of credit!

-Opening a new credit card can be great and all, but it doesn’t check all the boxes for boosting your credit score.
-It increases your credit utilization, but shortens your average age of credit and goes on your credit report as a hard inquiry.
+Opening a new credit card can be great and all, but it doesn’t check all the boxes to increase your credit score.
+It increases your credit utilization but shortens your average age of credit and goes on your credit report as a hard inquiry.